 The materials are for me adventurous guides who constantly influence my composition.
 On paper, the lines are placed intuitively at first, like fuzzy landmarks present on all its surface... leaving traces here and there, progressively defining the outline line of the guitar.

-The final piece keeps in memory the sum of all these impressions left inside or outside its template: Thus, unconscious links are created under the eye of the viewer/player, leaving him/her with an sensation of dynamic movement which seems to emanate from the instrument.
+The final piece keeps in memory the sum of all these impressions left inside or outside its template: Thus, multiple visual links are created under the eye, giving way to a very personal sensation of the dynamic movement emanating from the instrument.

 If wood, sound and music are an integral part of my work as a luthier, my creative passion is fueled by the idea that the instruments I create can transcend different materials towards this brand new object, expressive as much in terms of form and function.

-In the end, the work must be captivating in terms of sound.
-If this is done, then all of its aesthetic value is supported and enhanced.
-I aim to very simply transpose the rich, vibratory aspect of nature and wood into my work.
+Moreover, the work must be captivating in terms of sound.
+When this is done, then all of its aesthetic value is supported and enhanced.

 You seem to build all sorts of instrument; - What is your speciality ?

-The guitar is my main obsession and the only instrument I currently make, in all its forms, either bass guitar or harp-guitar or guitar.
+The guitar is my main focus and the only instrument I currently make, in all its forms, either bass guitar or harp-guitar or guitar.
 I work both steel strings and nylons.
-I have repaired and worked on many nylon stringed instruments such as classical guitars, lutes, and the Oud, which is at the etymological root of the word luthier, and the ancestor of the modern guitar : The first time that I saw very thin and tall soundboard braces, ... was in these - old world instruments.
-What I have found energetic in such ladder-braced instruments I do now incorporate sparingly too into my guitar steel-strings constructions.
-In addition, in the proportions of these century-old instruments, there is much to explore and learn.
-So ...
+I have repaired and worked on many historic stringed instruments such as classical guitars, lutes, and the Oud, which is at the etymological root of the word luthier, and the ancestor of the modern guitar : The first time that I saw very thin and tall soundboard braces, ... was in these -old world- instruments.
+What I have found energetic in such ladder-braced (or fan-braced) instruments I do now incorporate sparingly into my steel-string guitar builds.
+From the proportions of these century-old instruments, there is also much to respect, explore and learn from.
 I find them quite fascinating!

-Coming-back on the steel strings ; -Simply, their heavier mass and magnetic nature offer a lot of possibilities, that I'm naturally lead to combine acoustics and -electricity- in my builds...
+About my main use of the steel strings ; -Their heavier mass and magnetic nature offer a lot of possibilities.
+I am often asked to combine acoustics and -electricity- in my builds...
 My electrics are often designed with acoustics in mind, and my acoustics can display sonic and playability aspects of the electrics.
-Its quite creative not to sub-categorize a guitar while in its design stage ; Most important are the combined attributes of the final instrument!
+It can be beneficial and creative not to sub-categorize a guitar while in its design stage.
+Most important are the combined attributes of the final instrument.

 Fair enough!
 Can we meet and / or can I try your instruments before making any commitments ?